CMSgov/bluebutton-web-server/insights/lambdas/update_athena_metric_tables/README.md

   clear; python alter_table_schema_for_new_metrics_added.py  -s "impl_global_state_testing1" -t "impl_global_state_copy1" --alter-table
   ```

-5. Edit the main section of the Lambda file located [here](https://github.com/CMSgov/bluebutton-web-server/blob/329056cf4027ae29e22e75a33659fd84a501547e/insights/lambdas/update_athena_metric_tables/lambda_update_athena_metric_tables.py#L170).
+5. Determine the parameters to match those you have been using so far.

 In this step we will be verifying that the lambda can update our `_copy1` tables that will be replacing the main ones, after re-running metrics for report dates since 2022-12-26.

-  - The Python Lambda program is:  `lambda_update_athena_metric_tables.py`
-  - Update the parameters to match those you have been using so far:
+  - Determine the parameters to match those you have been using so far:

   ```python
   event = {